amold83/Test/README.md

 *  Integration with third party services like Trumpia for text messaging, Experian for Identity proofing, phone, email and physical address validation.

-# Libraries
-* NGXS : NGXS is a state manangement patter for Angular.
-This is a huge eco-systems of various features with respect to state management.
-* Swimlane NGX Datable : This library is used for presenting large & complex data in a tabular format which has sorting, filtering & all other features.
-* Bootstrap (V-4) : Mobile first responsive design, to design the web-site in Mobile, tablet and desktops.
-* Date FNS : This is a modern Java Script utility/Library for support to Dates
-* Font Awesome: This library is used for icons.
-* Ngx Mask : For masking SSN, Phone Numbers, Dates etc
-* Ramda : A practical functional library for JavaScript programmers.
-This project is build around this library.
-* Ramda Adjunct : Another JS library, similar to Ramda, but this has more options/features than the Ramda
-* RxJs : Reactive extensions for JS